hphelion/documentation/commercial/GA1/ceph/commenrcial.ceph-helion-openstack-ceph-hp-helion-openstack-cinder-storage.md

 			+---------------------+--------------------------------------+

-2. Execute the following command to cinder backup restore
+2. Execute the following command to the cinder backup restore:

 		cinder backup-restore --volume-id restore_volume1 60764712-c456-465a-828b-5f45d3a14ff5

-3. View Cinder backup
+3. View the Cinder backup by entering:

 		cinder backup-list